Liability & Legal Help For Unsecured Load Crashes

-The award-winning car accident lawyers at Davis Law Group can help you better understand your legal rights after an accident caused by roadway debris or an unsecured cargo load.
+The award-winning team of attorneys at Davis Law Group can help you better understand your legal rights after an accident caused by roadway debris or an unsecured cargo load.
 We have helped accident victims in Seattle and across the state of Washington get the compensation they deserve for more than 25 years.

 Who Is Responsible For A Roadway Debris Accident?

 The truth is, there are several different parties who may potentially be held legally responsible for any type of car accident, including one that involves roadway debris or an unsecured cargo load.
 The person who is driving the vehicle may be partially liable, while someone responsible for loading and/or securing the cargo may also have a certain level of responsibility.

 If the vehicle which was responsible for transporting the cargo is a semi-truck or other type of commercial vehicle, the company which owns and operates the vehicle may also share liability.
 And of course, the insurance company or companies which cover the drivers and/or vehicles involved in a roadway debris incident will have financial liability, meaning they will be expected to cover the damages that result from an accident.

 Identifying all potential responsible parties for any auto accident is a complex process that may require the assistance of a qualified personal injury attorney.
 Our office will review your accident case free of charge to help you determine if hiring an injury attorney may increase the chances of a successful resolution to your case.

 Fallen Cargo, Lost Load, and Roadway Debris Cause 10% of All Car Accidents